iost-official/iost-docs/docs/1-getting-started/Overview.md

 Welcome to IOST documentations!

-IOST is a new generation of high-performance public blockchains.
-The infrastructure is scalable, stable and allows low level customization for different business requirements.
-After the launch of IOST mainnet, we have welcomed many new developers to the IOST technical community.
+IOST is a new generation of high-performance public blockchain focusing on performance and developer friendliness.
+Some great features include:

-These documentations are an entry point to IOST ecosystem for new developers as well as those who are experienced.
-The documentations are maintained both by the IOST community and by the core team — your help is always welcome!
-The documentation serves the purpose of providing a clear understanding of IOST technology and ecosystem.
+1. The V8 JavaScript engine is integrated inside the blockchain, so you can use JavaScript to write smart contracts!

-There are some prerequisites to get started with development on the IOST networks:
+2. The blockchain is highly scalable with thousands of TPS.
+Meanwhile it still has a more decentralized consensus than DPoS.

-* Mainstream coding and development experience
+3. 0.5 second block, 0.5 minute finality.
-* No need for previous Blockchain development experience
+4. Free transactions.
+You can stake coins to get gas.

-* Understanding of IOST basics or your business scenario/requirements
+The infrastructure is scalable and stable.
+After the launch of IOST mainnet in 2019, developers have made a lot of great DAPPs on the IOST smart contract platform.

-We sincerely welcome developers to IOST!
+We sincerely welcome developers to [IOST technology community](https://t.me/iostdev)